-- demonstrate appropriate use of standard English vocabulary and grammar - know some of the differences between standard and non-standard English usage - understand word classes and the function of words - know the features of and can use different types of sentence - understand the grammar of complex sentences - be able to proof read work for errors and omissions
+- demonstrate appropriate use of standard English vocabulary and grammar - know some of the differences between standard and non-standard English usage - understand word classes and the function of words

+Unit 5 - Text Adventures

+What Is a Text Adventure?
+Planning a Story Adventure

+- Children can describe what a text adventure is. - Children can map out a story-based text adventure. - Children can use 2Connect to record their ideas. - Extension: Children can turn a simple story with 2 or 3 levels of decision making into a logical design

-Μ aking a Story-based Adventure Game In Children can use the full functionality of 2Create a Story Adventure mode to create, test and debug using their plan.
-Children can split their adventure-game design into appropriate sections to facilitate creating it. troducing Map-Based Text Adventures Children can map out an existing text adventure.
-Children can contrast a map-based game with a sequential story-based game.
-Extension: Children can make a comprehensive design map with a sequence of rooms including rooms in which the player needs to make a choice and collect items in a certain order to complete the game. С oding a Map-Based Text Adventure • Children can create their own text-based adventure based upon a map.
-Children can use coding concepts of functions, two-way selection (if/else statements) and repetition in conjunction with one another to code their game. • Children make logical attempts to debug their code when it does not work correctly.
-U nit 6 - Networks T ne World Wide Web and the Internet 0 Children know the difference between the World Wide Web and the internet.
-Extension: Children can provide examples of the difference between the World Wide Web and the Internet. ur School Network and Accessing the Internet Children know about their school network.
-Extension: Children can explain the differences between more than two network types such as: LAN, WAN, WLAN and SAN.
-R esearch • Children have researched and found out about Tim Berners-Lee. • Children have considered some of the major changes in technology which have taken place during their lifetime and the lifetime of their teacher/another adult
+Making a Story-based Adventure Game

+- Children can use the full functionality of 2Create a Story Adventure mode to create, test and debug using their plan. - Children can split their adventure-game design into appropriate sections to facilitate creating it.

+Introducing Map-Based Text Adventures

+- Children can map out an existing text adventure. - Children can contrast a map-based game with a sequential story-based game. - Extension: Children can make a comprehensive design map with a sequence of rooms including rooms in which the player needs to make a choice and collect items in a certain order to complete the game.

+Coding a Map-Based Text Adventure

+- Children can create their own text-based adventure based upon a map. - Children can use coding concepts of functions, two-way selection (if/else statements) and repetition in conjunction with one another to code their game. - Children make logical attempts to debug their code when it does not work correctly.

+Unit 6 - Networks

+The World Wide Web and the Internet

+- Children know the difference between the World Wide Web and the internet. - Extension: Children can provide examples of the difference between the World Wide Web and the Internet.

+Our School Network and Accessing the Internet

+- Children know about their school network. - Extension: Children can explain the differences between more than two network types such as: LAN, WAN, WLAN and SAN.

+Research Children have researched and found out about Tim Berners-Lee.
+Children have considered some of the major changes in technology which have taken place during the lifetime and the lifetime of their teacher/another adult Children have considered some of the major changes in technology which have taken place during their